-Certain marketplace facilitators, remote sellers and referrers facilitating, making or referring sales to Pennsylvania customers must make an election to either: (1) register to collect and remit sales tax beginning April 1, 2018; or (2) comply with tax notification and reporting requirements (“Notice and Reporting Requirements”).
-The deadline for this election is March 1, 2018.
+For those entities without physical presence or economic nexus, such marketplace facilitators, remote sellers and referrers facilitating, making or referring sales to Pennsylvania customers must make an election to either: (1) register to collect and remit sales tax; or (2) comply with tax notification and reporting requirements (“Notice and Reporting Requirements”).
+The election must be made on or before June 1 of each calendar year.

 Depending on its activities, a single business can be a marketplace facilitator, a remote seller and a referrer, or any combination of these activities.